Troubleshooting

 Following lines in the logs indicate this issue:

-Communication within virtual appliance does not use FQDN, which means that each
+Communication within the virtual appliance does not use FQDN, which means that

-DNS name is resolved with all domains.
-Internal kubernetes domains
+each DNS name is resolved with all domains.
+Internal Kubernetes domains

 nameserver provided by DHCP.
 If access to the nameserver is blocked (for

-example, by firewall), then resolving of single name can take up to 10 seconds,
+example, by firewall), then resolving of a single name can take up to 10

 apiVersion: v1